Serpent Society: Formation

 The Serpent Society was founded by Sidewinder, and was a descendant of sorts from the two original Serpent Squads.
-The first Squad consisted of the original Viper, his brother the original Eel, and the Cobra.
-The second Squad consisted of the second Viper (who was also formerly Madame Hydra), the Eel, Princess Python, the Cobra, and the Atlantean warlord Krang.
-Sidewinder led the third incarnation of the Squad that included Anaconda, Black Mamba and Death Adder.
+The first Squad consisted of the original Viper, his brother the original Eel, and Cobra.
+The second Squad consisted of the second Viper (Madame Hydra), Eel, Princess Python, Cobra, and Krang.
+Sidewinder led the third incarnation of the Squad that included Anaconda, Black Mamba, and Death Adder.
 They were to retrieve the fabled Serpent Crown from its then-underwater grave.
-Sidewinder used his cloak and abandoned his comrades during an underwater mishap, and proceeded to collect the reward for the Crown.
+Sidewinder used his cloak and abandoned his comrades during an underwater mishap and proceeded to collect the reward for the Serpent Crown.

 Anaconda, Mamba and Adder survived and confronted Sidewinder.
 During that time, Sidewinder had invested the money and started the groundwork for the Serpent Society.
 The Society was to provide its members with better access to technology, bigger access to jobs, higher pay, comradeship, safe lodging, and a host of other benefits.
 Most importantly, with Sidewinder's teleportation cloak, members never had to fear imprisonment again.
 It was, essentially, a supervillain labor union.

-After persuading his former comrades of his true intention to better their lot (and paying their share of the reward plus interest), he had them contact other snake-themed criminals which included the Asp, Diamondback, the Constrictor, the Cobra, Princess Python, the Viper, the Rattler, Cottonmouth, and Bushmaster.
+After persuading his former comrades of his true intention to better their lot (and paying their share of the reward plus interest), he had them contact other snake-themed criminals which included Asp, Diamondback, Constrictor, Cobra, Princess Python, Viper, Rattler, Cottonmouth, and Bushmaster.
 The Viper refused to attend the first initial gathering.
 Constrictor, unimpressed with the proceedings, walked out and tried to turn the group over to the Avengers.

-Sidewinder, Anaconda, Black Mamba, Death Adder, Asp, Diamondback, Cottonmouth, the Cobra, Bushmaster, Rattler, and Princess Python became charter members of the Serpent Society.
-They headquartered at Serpent Citadel, which was an abandoned mental hospital located in upstate New York.
-Sidewinder sent them out to contact various criminal organizations including HYDRA, the Maggia, the Kingpin, and A.I.M.
-From A.I.M. they received their first paying assignment: the elimination of their former leader MODOK.
-The Society's success in killing MODOK quickly cemented their reputation as criminal talents of the first caliber.
+Sidewinder, Anaconda, Black Mamba, Death Adder, Asp, Diamondback, Cottonmouth, Cobra, Bushmaster, Rattler, and Princess Python became charter members of the Serpent Society.
+They headquartered at Serpent Citadel which was an abandoned mental hospital located in upstate New York.
+Sidewinder sent them out to contact various criminal organizations including HYDRA, the Maggia, Kingpin, and A.I.M., they received their first paying assignment: the elimination of their former leader MODOK.
+The Society's success in killing MODOK cemented their reputation as criminal talents of the first caliber.
 Captain America intervened many times during their early years, but was never able to put them out of commission.